JackPadalino/TeacherAttendanceApp/README.md

 # AMS Attendance App

-Single page application designed to streamline staff attendance and coverage assignments at a NYC Public high school.
+Single page application designed to assist school administrators.
+Rather than pen and paper, school administrators are able to create and update teacher schedules, track staff attendance, and assign class coverages all within this single page application.

 ## Created With